MicrosoftDocs/playfab-docs/playfab-docs/features/entities/quickstart.md

     }
 ```

 Use the [FinalizeFileUploads](xref:titleid.playfabapi.com.data.file.finalizefileuploads) method to finalize file uploads to an entity's profile.
-The entity system does not consider the file upload complete, nor reflect any changes to other callers until the atomic upload operation is successfully finalized.
+The entity system doesn't consider the file upload complete, nor reflect any changes to other callers until the atomic upload operation is successfully finalized.

 ```csharp
     void FinalizeUpload(byte[] data)